 From Dec 1867 to Mar 1871, Bailey missed 509 of 1,248 roll call votes, which is 40.8%.
-This is worse than the median of 24.4% among the lifetime records of representatives serving in Mar 1871.
+This is much worse than the median of 24.4% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|